apache/nuttx/binfmt/libpcode/README.txt

      xxd -g 1 -i romfs.img >romfs.h

      then cleaned up with an editor to conform with NuttX coding standards.
+     Also, the data definitions in the romfs.h file should be marked with 'const' qualifier the so that the data will be stored in FLASH.

 Test Configuration
 ------------------